 The Background of the Berlin Wall

-The Soviet Union, as the leading communist power at the time, supported the construction of the Berlin Wall.
-They considered it a necessary measure to safeguard the socialist ideals of the Eastern Bloc.
+The author highlights the facts which show that the Soviet Union, being the foremost Marxist state in the early 1960s, sponsored the building of the Berlin Wall.
+Some thought it was a prerequisite for preserving the socialist fundamental principles in the Eastern Bloc countries.
 The Soviet government justified the wall by highlighting several key reasons:

 The Political Ramifications